The Problem

 Our response

-First Hand aims to accelerate Transformative Green Skills in manufacturing and production by leveraging the learning potential of live, real-world manufacturing environments.
+First Hand leverages the learning potential of real-world environments.

-The First Hand programme has emerged from an in-depth systemic design process which consulted and collaborated with scores of individuals and organisations including learners, learning providers, community groups, local government, educational institutions, and industry.
-Our two-pronged approach, building capacity while supporting changing practice, responds to need and targets tangible impact.
+First Hand has emerged from an in-depth systemic design process.
+In collaboration with learners, learning providers, community groups, local government, educational institutions, and industry we’ve developed a two-pronged approach, leveraging real world projects to build capability and the infrastructure for collective action.

 The Project Team